 - receiving a clinical diagnosis

-In therapy, we seek to understand your current position within the context of your past relationships – looking at the quality and availability of your significant relationships, past and current events, your inner-world, self-construct and world-view.
-Throughout, we would work together to identify patterns between present and past as they arise.
+In therapy, we try to understand your current position within the context of your past experiences – looking at the quality and availability of your significant relationships, past and current events, your inner-world, self-construct and world-view.
+We work to identify and understand patterns that have been formed from past experiences that may no longer serve you in the present.
 As the great Quincy Jones said 'to get where you're going, you need to know where you've come from'.
-I concur.

 Training, qualifications & experience